Lattice Reduced and Complete Convex Bodies: Introduction

 \begin{theorem} Let $T\subset\RR^2$ be a triangle and let $\Lambda\subset\RR^2$ be a 2-dimensional lattice.
 If $T$ is lattice complete with respect to $\Lambda$, then $T$ is lattice reduced with respect to $\Lambda$.
 The converse does not hold. \end{theorem}

 This result echoes the fact that the class of Euclidean complete bodies is properly contained in the class of Euclidean reduced bodies.
 It further supports the idea that there is no duality between arbitrary lattice reduced and lattice complete convex bodies.
-However, Theorem \ref{thm:triangles} neither extends to higher-dimensional simplices (cf.\ Remark \ref{rem:3simplex}), nor to general 2-dimensional convex bodies (cf.\ Example \ref{ex:dim2}).
+We can show however that Theorem \ref{thm:triangles} neither extends to higher-dimensional simplices (cf.\ Remark \ref{rem:3simplex}), nor to general 2-dimensional convex bodies (cf.\ Example \ref{ex:dim2}).

-Finally, we apply our theory to the study of the flatness constant $\flt(d)$, which may also be regarded as a discrete analogue of the P\'al-Kakeya problem in Euclidean geometry; The side condition $\vol(C)\leq 1$ is replaced by $|\inter(C)\cap\Lambda| = 0$ ($\inter C$ denotes the interior of $C$).
-In the appendix to this paper, we provide an argument that shows that the supremum $\flt(d)$ is in fact achieved by a convex body, i.e., there exists $C\subset\RR^d$ such that $\wdt_\Lambda(C)=\flt(d)$ for any $d$-dimensional lattice $\Lambda\subset\RR^d$.

-Since the interior lattice point enumerator $C\mapsto |\inter(C)\cap\Lambda|$ is not strictly monotonous, it is not immediate that the flatness constant is achieved by lattice reduced convex bodies.
-To prove that this does hold, we first have to show that any convex body contains a lattice reduced convex body of the same lattice width (cf.\ Theorem \ref{thm:zorn}).
-Even so, it is possible that the flatness constant is also realized by non-reduced convex bodies.
-For simplices, we can exclude this possibility.
-We call a convex body $C$ \emph{hollow} with respect to a lattice $\Lambda$ if $C$ contains no lattice points of $\Lambda$ in its interior.

-\begin{theorem} Let $\Lambda\subset\RR^d$ be a $d$-dimensional lattice and let $S$ be a local maximum of $\wdt_\Lambda$ on the class of hollow $d$-simplices.
-Then, $S$ is lattice reduced with respect to $\Lambda$. \end{theorem}